dariusz-a/AISRouting/docs/tech_design/api_integration_patterns.md

         if (long.TryParse(folderName, out long mmsi) &&
             mmsi >= 100000000 && mmsi <= 999999999)
         {
-            // Check for at least one CSV file if (Directory.GetFiles(subfolder, "*.csv").Length > 0)
+            // Check for at least one CSV file BY NAME ONLY (does not load content)
+            // CSV files may be gigabytes - we only check existence here if (Directory.GetFiles(subfolder, "*.csv").Length > 0)
             {
                 mmsiList.Add(mmsi);